crazyc4t/blog/content/_index.md

 Expect a lot of linux and programming blogs, and in the future security related blogs!
 Am just starting in the cybersecurity field and am going to document everything I do in forms of posts, expect thoughts of mine as well since is my own blog, if you like my content follow me on social media or invite me a coffee down below!

 Currently am preparing myself for the **eLearning Junior Pentester** or known as [eJPT](https://elearnsecurity.com/product/ejpt-certification/) to start gaining reputation on the offsec field, I expect to take it this July!

+Remember that this website is completely free and open-source software!
+Being this project licensed by the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) following the 4 essential freedoms, to run the program as you wish, to study the source code, to distribute copies and to distribute modified copies, say free software!